 - 1. CMI is an Alberta corporation and the sole shareholder of Wallace & Carey, which is the sole shareholder of Loudon Bros.
 In addition to the Logistics Companies, CMI has ownership interests in nine subsidiaries, none of which are subject to the CCAA Proceedings.
-These include 100% of the equity of 772 and Ridge Meadows, and 84.57% of the equity of SIU, each of which is now subject to receivership proceedings with KSV as Receiver pursuant to an order granted by the Court on November 17, 2023 (the "Receivership Order").
-CMI's corporate organizational chart is provided in Appendix "D". - 2.
+These include 100% of the equity of 772 and Ridge Meadows, and 84.57% of the equity of SIU, each of which is now subject to receivership proceedings, with KSV as Receiver pursuant to an order granted by the Court on November 17, 2023 (the "Receivership Order").
+CMI's corporate organizational chart is provided in Appendix "C". - 2.
 Wallace & Carey is an Alberta corporation that is extra-provincially registered to conduct business in most provinces and territories in Canada. - 3.
 Loudon Bros, located in Thunder Bay, Ontario, is an Ontario corporation that is wholly owned by Wallace & Carey, which, until late 2023, operated as Wallace & Carey's Northwestern Ontario branch.
-As part of the downsizing of their businesses during these proceedings, the Applicants discontinued the Loudon Bros business and realized upon all of its assets. - 4.
-Pursuant to the terms of the Transaction Approval and Vesting Order and the TSA, Wallace & Carey continues to carry on active business operations.
-As provided in the TSA, and subject to the terms and conditions of the TSA, from and after 12:01 a.m. on November 19, 2023 (the "Effective Closing Time"), 7-Eleven is responsible for funding substantially all post-Effective Closing Time costs of Wallace & Carey's operations and is entitled to any profits or responsible for any losses resulting therefrom. - Wallace & Carey presently has approximately 450 full-time employees.
-CMI has two employees, being Patrick Carey, the Chair, and an administrative employee.
-All Loudon Bros' employees have been terminated. - 6.
+As part of the downsizing of their businesses during these proceedings, the Applicants discontinued the Loudon Bros business and realized upon all of its assets.

+- 4. Pursuant to the terms of the Transaction Approval and Vesting Order and the TSA, Wallace & Carey continues to carry on active business operations.
+As provided in the TSA, and subject to the terms and conditions of the TSA, from and after 12:01 a.m. on November 19, 2023 (the "Effective Closing Time"), 7-Eleven is responsible for funding substantially all post-Effective Closing Time costs of Wallace & Carey's operations and is entitled to any profits or is responsible for any losses resulting therefrom. - 5.
 Prior to the CCAA Proceedings, CIBC provided CMI with a revolving asset-based loan (the "CIBC Revolving Loan") and a term loan facility (jointly with the CIBC Revolving Loan, the "CIBC Facilities").
-The CIBC Facilities were guaranteed by the Logistics Companies and various other entities within the CMI corporate group, including the Receivership

-Companies.
-Pursuant to the terms of a Forbearance Agreement between the Applicants and CIBC dated June 22, 2023, all amounts owing to CIBC as of the Filing Date under the CIBC Revolving Loan (being approximately \$38.54 million) were repaid during the CCAA Proceedings through accounts receivables collections, and all amounts advanced by CIBC since that time were secured by the Lender Priority Charge granted under the Initial Order.

-- 7. As of the date of this Report, all amounts owing to CIBC have been repaid, including amounts owing to it pursuant to the Lender Priority Charge, the BCAP Loan (as defined in the ARIO), and letters of credit2. - 8.
+The CIBC Facilities were guaranteed by the Logistics Companies and various other entities within the CMI corporate group, including the Receivership Companies.
+Pursuant to the terms of a Forbearance Agreement between the Applicants and CIBC dated June 22, 2023, all amounts owing to CIBC as of the Filing Date under the CIBC Revolving Loan (being approximately \$38.54 million) were repaid during the CCAA Proceedings through accounts receivables collections, and all amounts advanced by CIBC since that time were secured by the Lender Priority Charge granted under the Initial Order. - 6.
+As of the date of this Report, all amounts owing to CIBC have been repaid, including amounts owing to it pursuant to the Lender Priority Charge, the BCAP Loan (as defined in the ARIO), and letters of credit. - 7.
 Certain of the Receivership Companies were borrowers from Canadian Western Bank ("CWB"), which loans were secured through: (i) first ranking mortgages against the real property owned by the Receivership Companies; and (ii) a second ranking general security interest in all present and after acquired personal property relating to and located on the real property owned by the Receivership Companies.
 All amounts owing to CWB were also fully repaid from the proceeds of the Transaction.